 All in all, an OR nurse, either scrub or circulating is vital in the success of each and every operation/procedure.
-Despite the differences of their roles and functions, still, a scrub nurse is the other half of the performing machine, and vice versa.
+Despite the differences in their roles and functions, still, a scrub nurse is the other half of the performing machine and vice versa.

-The intraoperative phase covers 3 distinct stages; wherein the role performance of the operating room nurse logically change to meet the demands of his/her role.
+The intraoperative phase covers 3 distinct stages; wherein the role performance of the operating room nurse logically changes to meet the demands of his/her role.

 Before the Operation

 Right after the client arrives at the operating room lobby, the function of the OR nurse starts.
 By this time, both the scrub and the circulating nurse may or may not perform the same tasks.
 This is most of the time institutional in nature.